anaramirli/anaramirli.github.io/_posts/2019-10-26-the-role-of-ai-in-future.md

 categories: [AI, EN]
 ---

-My insights on how the future technology will be shaped by the needs of AI and the changes it brings.
+My insights on how the future technology can be shaped by the needs of AI and the changes it brings.

 <div style="text-align:center">